chainstacklabs/chainbench/README.md

 ## Project Details

 Chainbench lets you to easily define profiles for any EVM-compatible chain.
+It also includes full support for Solana, as well as partial support for Starknet.
 You can use not only hard-coded values but also real chain data to generate dynamic call parameters.

 Main features:
-- Built-in profiles for Ethereum, Binance Smart Chain, Polygon, Oasis, Avalanche and Solana
+- Built-in profiles for Ethereum, Binance Smart Chain, Polygon, Solana, Base, Arbitrum, Avalanche, Fantom, Gnosis, Oasis, Optimism, Ronin and Starknet, as well as some generic EVM-based profiles
 - Support for custom profiles
 - Dynamic call params generation using real chain data
 - Headless and web UI modes